Paving Sealing Solutions - Online Shop

 e.
 Paving Sealers – A Technical Summary & Selection Guide:

-To provide more information on each of the alternative ‘Categories of Paving Sealer’ and the different ‘Types of Paving Sealer Materials’, we have summarized the main characteristics of the different Categories of Paving Sealers for both block paving and natural stone paving:
+To provide more information on each of the alternative ‘Categories of Paving Sealer’ and the different ‘Types of Paving Sealer Materials’, we have summarized the main characteristics of the different Types and Categories of Paving Sealers for concrete block natural stone, and external porcelain tile paving below:

 - Impregnating Paving Sealers – impregnating paving sealers are designed to penetrate completely and not to leave any significant film on the paved surface.
-Today these are usually based on Silane, Siloxane, Fluorosilicate or a blend of these materials dispersed in solvents or water and designed to penetrate and impregnate the paved surfaces forming a hydrophobic (water repellent) and oleophobic (oil repellent) finish.
+Today these are usually based on Silanes, Siloxanes, Fluorosilicates or a blend of these materials dispersed in solvents or water, which is designed to penetrate and impregnate the pores and capilliaries of the paved surfaces, forming a hydrophobic (water repellent) and oleophobic (oil repellent) finish.

-These different categories of paving impregnation sealers and film-forming surface sealers each then also include a range of different types of materials technologies as indicated.
-The different characteristics and properties of these different paving sealers, together with their respective advantages and potential disadvantages for your paving sealing project can be further summarised as follows:
+These different categories of Impregnationg Paving Sealers and the film-forming Surface Coating Paving Sealers, each then also include a range of different types of materials technologies as indicated below.
+The different characteristics and properties of these different types of paving sealers and materials technologies, together with their respective advantages and potential disadvantages for your paving sealing project can be further summarised as outlined below:

 f.
 Paving Sealing Technologies